Dark Sectors with Mass Thresholds Face Cosmological Datasets: Datasets and Results

 Overall, this comparison shows that the SDR model consistently alleviates the constraint on $\Delta N_{\text{eff}}$ compared to the SIDR model, while the impact on the $H_0$ tension is only slightly better in the SDR model than for SIDR, when sampling the parameter space more broadly.

-\subsubsection{Adding Full-shape Data}
+\subsubsection{Adding full-shape data}

-Finally, we consider the addition of BOSS data on the full-shape (FS) of the power spectrum of galaxies, which has been shown to impact other proposals to address the Hubble tension (see e.g.~\cite{Hill:2020osr, Ivanov:2020ril, DAmico:2020ods} and the recent re-assessment~\cite{Simon:2022adh} for the EDE scenario).
+Finally, we consider the addition of BOSS data on the full-shape (FS) of the power spectrum of galaxies, which has been shown to impact other proposals to address the Hubble tension (see e.g.~\cite{Hill:2020osr, Ivanov:2020ril, DAmico:2020ods} and the recent reassessment~\cite{Simon:2022adh} for the EDE scenario).

 Results are reported in Table~\ref{tab:WZdata} and Fig.~\ref{fig:WZdata}.
 Overall, we observe the effects of FS on SDR models with our prior choices to be very mild.
-In particular, both the constraint on $\NIR$ and the $\Delta\chi^2$ are not significantly affected, although the bestfit values of $M_b$ and $H_0$ are indeed significantly smaller than their values without FS data.
+In particular, both the constraint on $\NIR$ and the $\Delta\chi^2$ are not significantly affected, although the best-fit values of $M_b$ and $H_0$ are indeed significantly smaller than their values without FS data.
 The $\Delta \text{AIC}$ is slightly increased, signaling that FS data, while not imposing strong constraints, also do not prefer values of $H_0$ as large as those required to fully alleviate the $H_0$ tension.
 In fact, when adding a prior on $M_b$ from the SH$_0$ES measurement, we find a residual $1.3\sigma$ tension.

-We find that the FS likelihood constrains SDR models similarly to EDE models (see Tab.III of~\cite{Simon:2022adh}), although the EDE model has $\Delta\chi^2\simeq -5$ with the same number of parameters as the SDR model.
+We find that the FS likelihood constrains SDR models similarly to EDE models (see Table III of~\cite{Simon:2022adh}), although the EDE model has $\Delta\chi^2\simeq -5$ with the same number of parameters as the SDR model.